The Butterfly Effect

 A cartoon illustrating the Butterfly Effect.
 On the left, a butterfly flaps its wings with a speech bubble that says 'Flap Flap.'
 In the middle, a stick figure feels the breeze and asks, 'Is that a breeze or chaos theory?'
 On the right, a small insect is caught in a tornado near a house, exclaiming 'Damn you, butterfly!'

-The butterfly effect rests on the notion that the world is deeply interconnected, such that one small occurrence can influence a much larger complex system.
-The effect is named after an allegory for chaos theory; it evokes the idea that a small butterfly flapping its wings could, hypothetically, cause a typhoon.
+The butterfly effect is a property of our incredibly complex, deeply interconnected world, such that one small occurrence can influence a much larger complex system.
+The effect is named after an allegory in chaos theory; it evokes the idea that a small butterfly flapping its wings could, hypothetically, cause a typhoon.
 Or it could not – the mind-boggling part of the butterfly effect is that it’s virtually impossible to predict whether a small system will lead to chaotic behavior.1

 It used to be thought that the events that changed the world were things like big bombs, maniac politicians, huge earthquakes, or vast population movements, but it has now been realized that this is a very old-fashioned view held by people totally out of touch with modern thought.
 The things that really change the world, according to Chaos theory, are the tiny things.
 A butterfly flaps its wings in the Amazonian jungle, and subsequently a storm ravages half of Europe.